 The KLX125 weighs less and will be cheaper to buy on the used market.

 These 125’s are very similar in all aspects.
 The Yamaha TTR125 has more model options, including electric start, so I give the edge to the TTR.
 With that said, if you don’t mind kickstart and find a good deal on a KLX125, it’s going to be just as reliable and good for learning to ride on.

 There are some performance mods you can do to make your KLX 125 quite a bit faster, but it still won’t compete with an MX or enduro bike.

 Upgrades, such as an aftermarket exhaust system and big bore kit will give you more torque, horsepower and throttle response.

-Cheap mods include: uncorking and rejetting to make it run well and efficiently.
+- Rejetting the carburetor to make it run well and reliably

 Will the KLX125 make you a better rider?